D3banh1/Debanhi.github.io/index.md

 <h1>Hello!</h1>

 <p>
 Welcome to my website.
 I am a Ph.D. student in Political Science at the University of California, Santa Barbara.
-I study violence against women, focusing on how alternative forms of governance, women's inclusion in politics, and security institutions' response to feminist movements shape this violence.
+I study violence against women, focusing on how alternative forms of governance, women's inclusion in politics, and security institutions' shape this violence.
 My research draws on semi-structured interviews, geographic regression discontinuity designs (GRDDs), and process tracing.

+At UC Santa Barbara, I am a graduate student researcher in Global Studies and serve as a teaching assistant in the Political Science department.

 Before beginning my Ph.D., I earned my B.A. in Political Science–International Affairs with a minor in Spanish from the University of California, Riverside.
 In the summer of 2024, I was a fellow in the National Science Foundation (NSF)-funded Mobilization and Political Economy (MPE) Research Program at the University of Pittsburgh, where I developed my interest in studying women's political participation and representation.